PROJECT COORDINATING INSTITUTION

 PROJECT PARTNER INSTITUTIONS

-The Pan-Hellenic Association for the Psychosocial Rehabilitation & Work Re-integration (PEPSAEE) has a broad expertise in the field of mental health and especially in the field of career counselling/ work integration of people with mental illness, as it maintains the only Supported Employment Office for people with mental health problems in Greece.
+The Pan-Hellenic Association for the Psychosocial Rehabilitation & Work Re-integration (PEPSAEE) is a Scientific Non-Governmental Organization aiming to facilitate the social inclusion and work integration of people with severe psychosocial problems and operates 3 three rehabilitation structures.
+PEPSAEE has a broad expertise in the field of mental health and especially in the field of career counselling/ work integration of people with mental illness, as it maintains the only Supported Employment Office for people with mental health problems in Greece.
 The past year more than 150 mental health patients received services from specialized career counsellors and more than 40% of them are now in employment/ traineeship.
 PEPSAEE has, also, implemented innovative projects concerning this issue, such as “Bridges for Employment”, a multilevel project, aiming at work integration of mental health patients.

-Public Institution “eMundus” has a broad expertise in the development of various ICT applications.
-The mission of eMundus is to actively promote the development of the knowledge society by developing and developing services related to educational activities, information technology, innovation and practical applications in education and social activities, ecology, healthy lifestyles and harmonious education in order to ensure quality cooperation and unity between different generations and different groups in society.
+Public Institution “eMundus” has a broad expertise in the development of various ICT applications. eMundus’ mission is to actively promote the spread of the knowledge society by producing services related to educational activities and information technology, as well as creating products aimed at the promotion of new knowledge about ecology, healthy lifestyles and harmonious education.
+Our main goal is to ensure the establishment of a good-natured cooperation between different generations and social groups.